sgoodfriend/rl-algo-impls/mech_interp/README.md

 on how the model is trained and understanding the challenges of this project.

 ### Challenges
-While Othello-GPT was inspiration for this project, microRTS had several significant
+While Othello-GPT was inspiration for this project, microRTS has several significant
 challenges:
 1) The input and output of the entity-based transformer is significantly different from a token-based sequence.
-Othello-GPT mapped naturally to a token sequence by representing each token as a board placement.
+Othello-GPT mapped naturally to a token sequence by representing each token as a board position.
 In contrast, microRTS's input sequence is the units and resources of the current timestep.
 While Othello-GPT's output is simply the last token, microRTS's output is on every entity that the player owns (on every turn, a microRTS player can move several units at once).